Introduction

 st[token]

 are freely transferable instead of locked as in the case of native staking.
-Lido lets users operate with staked assets to gain yield on top of yield by leveraging collateral, lending, yield farming, and other kinds of Defi protocols.- DAO.
+Lido lets users operate with staked tokens by leveraging collateral, lending, farming, and other kinds of DeFi protocols.- DAO.
 Lido liquid protocols management entity, responsible for picking node operators, configuring the protocol parameters and much more.

-- Node Operators. entities that manage a secure and stable infrastructure for running validator clients for the benefit of the protocols.
-Theyβre professional staking providers who can ensure the safety of funds belonging to the protocol users and correctness of validator operations.
+- Node Operators.
+Entities that manage a secure and stable infrastructure for running validator clients for the benefit of the protocols.
+Theyโre dedicated staking providers who can ensure the safety of funds belonging to the protocol users and correctness of validator operations.

 token.
-Currently Lido supports several PoS networks - when staking native assets with Lido, users will receive a st[token]
+Currently Lido supports also the Polygon PoS network - when staking native tokens with Lido, users will receive a st[token]

 , which represents their [token]

-Traditionally, staking in Proof-of-Stake (PoS) protocol based projects has been about locking oneβs assets in one project for a long time and expecting a fixed, predetermined staking reward in return.
-While it guarantees the return on staked assets much like a bond, it also limits the opportunities of generating higher returns on those assets from the DeFi ecosystem.
-If youβve staked all of your crypto holdings, you canβt invest or trade in more profitable crypto pairs on exchanges.
+Traditionally, staking in Proof-of-Stake (PoS) protocol based projects has been about locking oneโs tokens in one project for a long time and expecting a fixed, predetermined staking reward in return.
+While it guarantees the return on staked tokens much like a bond, it also limits the opportunities of generating higher returns on those tokens from the DeFi ecosystem.
+If youโve staked all of your crypto holdings, you canโt invest or trade in more profitable crypto pairs on exchanges.

 Liquid staking allows using the st[token]

-in other trading or investing opportunities to let the user get the best of both worlds - a reward on your staked assets, as well as the returns from new trading/investing opportunities.
+in other trading opportunities to let the user get the best of both worlds - a reward on your staked tokens, as well as the returns from new trading opportunities.
 Liquid staking introduces various fundamental benefits by:

 - Making staking process simple - no need to worry about hardware setup and maintenance;

-- Making it possible to earn rewards on as small a deposit as users want (i.e, Ethereum requires minimum 32
+- Making it possible to get rewards on as small a deposit as users want (i.e, Ethereum requires minimum 32

 ETH